 In 1995, Chris accepted a teaching assignment at Minsk State Linguistic University in Minsk, Belarus where he taught American Studies.
 This assignment provided him the opportunity to learn about the difficult environmental and political issues facing the people of Belarus.
 While in Minsk, he pursued fund-raising grants for the Children of Chernobyl Organization and pro-democracy groups.
 Upon his return from Belarus, Chris returned to the classroom to broaden his field of studies and received a Masters in Public Policy from Harvard University’s John F. Kennedy School of Government in 1998.

-Designated a Six Sigma Black Belt recipient, Chris is presently employed by General Electric Aviation as the GEnx Engineering Manager for the Repair Technology Center of Excellence.
+Designated a Six Sigma Black Belt recipient, Chris is presently employed by General Electric Aviation as the Master Black Belt for CSA Productivity for Services Engineering.
 This designation denotes acquired enhanced skills and results in achieving increased productivity.
 Chris brings a well-honed reputation for fiscal responsibility to the commission.
-As both an engineer and manager at GE, Chris has achieved private sector results by improving the delivery and cost of repair technology services while managing a substantial budget.
+As both an engineer and manager at GE, Chris has achieved private sector results by improving the productivity of customer service agreements in the amount of millions of dollars.
 These results translate well to providing cost efficient government to the citizens of Hamilton County.

 Chris, his wife Jana and their children currently reside in Glendale.
 Chris and Jana are both deeply involved in their children’s activities.
 They believe that providing a stable family environment steeped in faith and tradition is their primary responsibility.